neuropsychology/NeuroKit.py/README.md

 *Note: The authors do not give any warranty.
 If this software causes your keyboard to blow up, your brain to liquefy, your toilet to clog or a zombie plague to leak, the authors CANNOT IN ANY WAY be held responsible.*

 ## Credits
 Note that important credits go to the developpers of the many packages upon which NeuroKit is built.
-Those include, among others, [mne](http://mne-tools.github.io/stable/index.html) (M/EEG), [bioSPPy](https://github.com/PIA-Group/BioSPPy), [hrv](https://github.com/rhenanbartels/hrv)...
+Those include, among others, [mne](http://mne-tools.github.io/stable/index.html) (M/EEG), [bioSPPy](https://github.com/PIA-Group/BioSPPy) (ecg), [hrv](https://github.com/rhenanbartels/hrv) (ecg)...
+Make sure you cite them!
-Please include them in citations.